-A Holder's Shares or Warrants, as applicable, will generally be considered to be capital property of the Holder provided that the Holder does not use the Shares or Warrants in the course of carrying on a business of trading or dealing in securities, and has not acquired or been deemed to have acquired the Shares or Warrants in one or more transactions considered to be an adventure or concern in the nature of trade.
-A Holder who is resident in Canada and whose Shares might not otherwise be capital property may, subject to certain restrictions and limitations in the Tax Act, be entitled to elect irrevocably pursuant to subsection 39(4) of the Tax Act that the Holder's Shares, and every other "Canadian security" of the Holder, be capital property.
+A Holder's common shares will generally be considered to be capital property of the Holder provided that the Holder does not use the common shares in the course of carrying on a business of trading or dealing in securities, and has not acquired or been deemed to have acquired the common shares in one or more transactions considered to be an adventure or concern in the nature of trade.
+A Holder who is resident in Canada and whose common shares might not otherwise be capital property may, subject to certain restrictions and limitations in the Tax Act, be entitled to elect irrevocably pursuant to subsection 39(4) of the Tax Act that the Holder's common shares, and every other "Canadian security" of the Holder, be capital property.
 Any Holder who is considering making a subsection 39(4) election should consult the Holder's Canadian tax advisers before making the election.
-A subsection 39(4) election will not apply to, or to a disposition of, Warrants.

 This summary is based on the current provisions of the Tax Act and the Income Tax Regulations (Canada) (the "Regulations") in force as of the date hereof, all specific proposals to amend the Tax Act or Regulations publicly announced by or on behalf of the Minister of Finance of Canada on or before the date hereof, and counsel's understanding of the current published administrative policies and assessing practices of the Canada Revenue Agency (the "CRA").
-It is assumed that all such amendments will be enacted as currently proposed and that there will be no other change to the Tax Act, the Regulations, or the CRA's administrative policies and assessing practices, although no assurance can be given in these respects.
+It is assumed that all such amendments will be enacted as currently proposed and that there will be no other change to any relevant law, administrative policy or assessing practice, although no assurance can be given in these respects.
 This summary does not otherwise take into account or anticipate any change in law or administrative policy or assessing practice whether by legislative, governmental, or judicial decision or action, and does not take into account or consider any provincial, territorial or foreign income tax considerations, which may differ significantly from the Canadian federal income tax considerations discussed below.

-Additional considerations, not discussed in this summary, may be applicable to a Holder that is a corporation resident in Canada, and is, or becomes, or does not deal at arm's length for purposes of the Tax Act with a corporation resident in Canada that is or becomes, as part of a transaction or event or series of transactions or events that includes the acquisition of the Offered Units, controlled by a non-resident corporation for purposes of the "foreign affiliate dumping" rules in section 212.3 of the Tax Act.
-Such Holders should consult their Canadian tax advisers with respect to the consequences of acquiring Offered Units.
+Additional considerations, not discussed in this summary, may be applicable to a Holder that is a corporation resident in Canada, and is, or becomes, or does not deal at arm's length for purposes of the Tax Act with a corporation resident in Canada that is, or becomes, as part of a transaction or event or series of transactions or events that includes the acquisition of the common shares, controlled by a non-resident corporation for purposes of the "foreign affiliate dumping" rules in section 212.3 of the Tax Act.
+Such Holders should consult their Canadian tax advisers with respect to the consequences of acquiring common shares.

 This summary is of a general nature only, is not exhaustive of all possible Canadian federal income tax considerations and is not intended to be, and should not be construed to be, legal or tax advice to any particular Holder.
-Each Holder should consult the Holder's own tax advisers with respect to the tax and legal consequences of acquiring Offered Units, and the holding and disposition of Unit Shares, Warrants or Warrant Shares, applicable to the Holder's particular circumstances.
+Each Holder should consult the Holder's own tax advisers with respect to the tax and legal consequences of acquiring, holding, and disposing of common shares applicable to the Holder's particular circumstances.